Obyedullahilmamun/DevHive/README.md

 ## Features
 ```
-- Interactive projects grid with hover animations.
+- Interactive projects grid with hover animations
-- Toggle (bee) switch to control the visibility of the 3D bee model.
+- Toggle (bee) switch to control the visibility of the 3D bee model
-- Fully responsive layout using Tailwind CSS.
+- Fully responsive layout with Tailwind CSS
-- Optimized for seamless user experience.
+- Optimized for smooth and seamless user experience
 ```
 The website demonstrates building dynamic, modern and responsive web designs with JavaScript and Tailwind CSS.